Employment Discrimination in Atlanta is Illegal

 The Americans with Disabilities Act prohibits disability discrimination, and the Age Discrimination in Employment Act protects individuals over the age of 40 from discrimination.
 Title VII also makes it illegal for an employer to take any adverse action against an employee who opposes discriminatory practices.

 Adverse action includes retaliation, which can mean any negative action by your employer against you in response to your complaint about discrimination.
-At Thrasher Worth, we have been enforcing these laws while at the same time protecting employers from frivolous workplace-related lawsuits.
+At Worth Jarrell, we have been enforcing these laws while at the same time protecting employers from frivolous workplace-related lawsuits.

 Discrimination also means harassment, including sexual harassment and harassment on the basis of your color and race, national origin, religion, disability, and age.